vizlylabs/waraqa/README.md

 - Visualization edits (actually already there, but commented out because it's ugly right now)
 - Persist chats and chat histories on local filesystem
 - and so much more.

+## Contributions

+We welcome contributions!
+If you would like to see a feature or come across any issues (you will), please feel free to raise a PR.